silenzio777/Installing-Pytorch-with-CUDA-on-a-2013-Macbook-Pro-Retina-15/README.md

 ```

 <br>
-it will take some time...
+it will take some time... about hour 8).
 <br><br>
 It will be installed to: